chloe0x0/nerv/README.md

 ## TODO
 > Optimize the Brainfuck to C compiler's File IO (ie: less fprintf calls)

 > More complex loop unrolling

 > Possibly write an API

 ## Why bother with optimizations?
-Brainfuck is a heinously innefficient language.
+Brainfuck is a heinously innefficient language, and is rather easy to optimize.